nu-i-sho/Elifir/README.md

 ### Static Polymorphism
 Elifir is implemented using static polymorphism rather than dynamic polymorphism.
-As a result, every modification to a non-finalized expression generates a new type incompatible with the previous one.
+As a result, every modification of a non-finalized expression generates a new type that is incompatible with the previous one.
 Providing this behavior was the main challenge in designing the library, and it is pretty cool, but it produces some conses.
 You can use Elifir to construct functions, but it is not recommended to use any types provided by the library directly.
-For this reason, the names of Elifir types include the symbol "ˣ," which is absent from the keyboard.
+For this reason, the names of Elifir types include the symbol "ˣ," which is absent on the keyboard.

-The following code snipped shows Elifirr types in action.
+We can see Elifir types specific in the following code snippet.

 ```CSharp
                                  Func<A, B> _0 =